Agilis-Enterprise-Solutions/hrms/README.md

 HRv3
 ====

-This repository contains the Odoo version 12 version of Agilis’s Human Resources
+This repository contains the Odoo 12 version of Agilis’s Human Resources